Understanding Workers’ Compensation in Pennsylvania

 Workers’ compensation claims can require depositions, cross examination by defending attorneys, sworn testimony, more than one court appearance and a vast knowledge of the governing laws that protect you as an employee in the state of Pennsylvania.
 This is why it is so important to have an attorney that is familiar with the Workers’ Compensation Act and has handled thousands of cases, like the workers’ compensation lawyers at Larry Pitt & Associates.

 You would not trust a mechanic to perform surgery on your spouse, so why trust an attorney who does not practice workers’ compensation law?
 At Larry Pitt & Associates, you can rest assured that you will always work with a skilled and experienced lawyer who knows what it takes to help an injured worker, and who understands the laws.
 All we do is protect the rights of the injured – and we can protect you, too.
+We are dedicated to helping injured workers from the very start of their claim, throughout recovery, and even there to guide those returning to work.

 Our Philadelphia Workers’ Compensation Lawyers Provide Legal Help for Injured Workers

 Larry Pitt & Associates has the skills, resources and experience you want on your side after you have been injured at work.
-We invite you to call 1-888-PITT-LAW or to fill out our contact form to reserve a consultation time at one of our multiple office locations serving Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
+We invite you to call 888-PITT-LAW or to fill out our contact form to reserve a consultation time at one of our multiple office locations serving Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
 Let our Philadelphia workers’ compensation attorneys help you to receive the medical attention and financial aid that you need for a faster recovery!